cBioPortal/cbioportal/docs/deployment/docker/README.md

 docker build -t cbioportal/cbioportal:my-dev-cbioportal-image -f docker/web/Dockerfile .
 ```

-In this case, the default [docker-compose.yml](https://github.com/cBioPortal/cbioportal-docker-compose/blob/master/docker-compose.yml) will not work.
-It must be configured to launch the app.jar instead.
+In this case, the default [docker-compose.yml](https://github.com/cBioPortal/cbioportal-docker-compose/blob/master/docker-compose.yml) may not work.
+If you get an error about missing _PortalApplication_, it must be configured to launch the app.jar instead.

 ```
 java -Xms2g -Xmx4g -jar /cbioportal-webapp/app.jar -spring...